 As just one example, the conflict between Jack Traven and Howard Payne felt a lot more intense and personal.
 While John Geiger is a good villain, he doesn't have that same personal connection with the heroes.
 Thus, it feels like the heroes are trying to stop the villain simply for survival and because it's the hero thing to do.
-Which makes enough sense, but the lack of personal conflict does take away from the sense of edge and grittiness.
+This makes enough sense, but the lack of personal conflict does take away from the sense of edge and grittiness.
 Perhaps I'm comparing Cruise Control a little too much to its predecessor, but it's so hard not to.

 Speed 2: Cruise Control is a movie that gets a lot of bile.
 Honestly, though, I didn't think it was that bad.
 It's pretty obvious I don't consider it anywhere near as good as the first Speed, but at the same time I can certainly think of worse movies.

 It's definitely entertaining.
 Perhaps not always for the right reasons, but I never found myself bored (a few tedious Annie/Alex moments aside).
-There are plenty of good action scenes and a lot of spectacle, along with an interesting villain.
+There are plenty of good action scenes and a lot of spectacles, along with an interesting villain.
 Even the climax, as silly and over-the-top as it is, is still fun to watch.
 Whereas the first Speed is genuinely tense and well-crafted, Speed 2 is likewise enjoyable, but in a cheaper and campier way.

 That said, it's hard for me to genuinely recommend.
 It's hampered by some awful dialogue, uneven characterization, and a pervading sense of missed potential.
 With a bit more polish and some rewrites to the script, I actually think it could have been a really solid sequel.
 But alas, it isn't.

 One good thing I can say is that this is the movie that introduced me to the excellent UB40 song "Tell Me Is It True," so hey, there's that.

 Overall, it's an alright movie.
 It's fun in a "turn your brain off" kind of way, but that's about it.

 © 2019 Ian Rideout